 Effectively this means if you’ve invested your KiwiSaver in a growth fund, you have earned more in returns than you would have paid in interest on your mortgage.

-But, a growth fund is not appropriate for everyone and not all funds perform the same in the long term.
-The above returns while the great need to be viewed with a grain of salt as we have been in an unprecedented 10-year long bull run where the capital markets have been growing significantly each year.
+But, a growth fund is not appropriate for everyone, and not all funds perform the same in the long term.
+The above returns while the great need to be viewed with a grain of salt as we have been in an unprecedented 10-year long bull run where the capital markets have been growing each year significantly.
 Going ahead, it’s unlikely we will see such strong performance repeat in the next ten years at least.

 Life too is not all black and white.
 In between paying down the mortgage and saving for retirement are a bunch of other expenses that may come up or life goals you may wish to achieve like long-term travel as a family or saving up for your kids’ education.

 Our Suggested Priorities

 You may already know that if you contribute to your KiwiSaver balance, your employer is liable to match your contributions up to 3%.
 On top of this, the government also matches 50c to every dollar you contribute up to a maximum of $521/year.
 Assuming an average salary of $70,000 for a 30-year-old, an annual 3% contribution before tax equals to approximately $2100*.
 However, when you account your employer and government contributions into the picture, you are actually saving up $4621 into your nest egg, which is essentially double the amount!

 Now compare this to stopping contributions and putting the same money into your mortgage.
 Not only will you first be taxed on this $2100 which means you have less toward your mortgage, but you also miss out on the free money from your employer and the government which could have made a significant difference to your final retirement pot.